DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/06/08 v0.592**
  * NEW - You can now deposit and withdraw from `Bank of Arasaka`
- * NEW - `Chat exploit transmitter [PIRATE]` Activate to enable priate chat mode globaly
+ * NEW - `Chat exploit transmitter [PIRATE]` Activate to enable pirate chat mode globaly
  * ***IMPORTANT*** Items in `Item Inbox` will now expire automatically in 7 days, please make the necessary arrangement, or your items WILL get deleted in 7 days. you can see the expiry date at item inbox

 ### **2021/06/07 v0.566**